 Despite all this, in the US alone, the insurance industry loses $ 80 billion annually due to fraud (Coalition Against Insurance Fraud).
 It’s no surprise that RPA claims processing is emerging as a new trend in the insurance industry.

 Because the company’s service standards and customer commitment are at stake, there is little room for error, and the cost of accurate claims handling should not be underestimated.
-This is why more and more companies are turning to robotic process automation (RPA) as a solution to these problems.
+This is why more and more companies are turning to robotic process automation (RPA) to solve these problems.

 Some of the challenges associated with handling claims efficiently and error-free include: